advancedbmt/anomaly-detection/README.md

 - **File or model not found** – verify the paths in `config.py`.
 - **No anomalies detected** – lower `ANOMALY_PERCENTILE` or retrain your models.
 - **Plotting issues** – ensure the DataFrame passed to plotting functions contains the required columns.
+- **Docker can't connect to database** – ensure the `scada-screens` service (or the PostgreSQL container) is running before launching the anomaly pipeline.